MineralLogic MLG-50®

 Frequently asked questions about MineralLogic MLG-50®

-MineralLogic MLG-50® is studied for provides plant-source trace minerals, supports mineral bioavailability, contributes to daily antioxidant defense.
+MineralLogic MLG-50 is researched primarily for Energy, Detox & Cleanse, and Immune Support.
 MineralLogic MLG-50® supplies a complex of plant-derived trace minerals bound to fulvic acid carriers, complementing dietary mineral intake from food sources as part of a well-rounded nutrition program.

-Known drug interactions may include: May alter absorption of oral medications via chelation; separate by 2 hours.
+Possible interactions include: May alter absorption of oral medications via chelation; separate by 2 hours.
 Possible interaction with thyroid hormones; dose levothyroxine separately.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(1 citations)